JoeyShapiro/coconut/NOTES.md

 it would be easy to set up, b ut would take WAY too long. that would mean i could compact a lot of the code and it would be less messy im still curious about when i should transmit. every message might work in most cases, but lets try this to see

+have rx just handle packets.
+how can i know its done, i cant have dupes. maybe either check for end or make end. yeah, its a stream, but not really. but it is, it just has some endings

+what if one user is sending a lot faster. i cant send batches. and i cant be sure when batches are i could use the same strat as the client, but that doesnt seem right but i dont want the client doing all the lifting, and sending a bunch of data around. kets just try to copy the client idea

+i can assume then, that a rx has has a full sample, then the client can do whatever they want. the server will determine when to give. then it makes the client stay how it is

+alternativatly, the client could be like work, and very loose. a sample can end at any moment. i would have to rewrite some stuff, and it would be confusing, but it would allow for the server to send whatever it wants. then, when the client gets END_OF_SAMPLE, it would send it to the output, and reset everything. the loop would be constant. lets fall back to this if i need to